daczarne/mosh_html_css/part_01/README.md

 ![headers](img/02_headers.png)

 Under the **Preview** tab you can see a preview of the servers response (in this case, the home page for Google).
+You can use the filter to search of only specific types of requests (like doc requests, or font requests, etc.).